Everest Base Camp - Chola Pass - Gokyo Trek

 Prepare for the Everest Chola Pass Gkoyo Trek with our full package, carefully planned to keep you comfortable and prepared during the entire trip.

-We provide a 120-liter Duffel Bag for trek packing, a certified -20°C Down Jacket, and a four-season Sleeping Bag, ensuring warmth and coziness during chilly mountain nights.
+We provide a 120-litre Duffel Bag for trek packing, a certified -20°C Down Jacket, and a four-season Sleeping Bag, ensuring warmth and coziness during chilly mountain nights.

 Trekking Duffel Bag